pfoy/CodeHunt/README.md

 # CodeHunt
-Product Hunt Clone with ReactJS &amp; Firebase
+A Product Hunt clone built with ReactJS &amp; Firebase